damiso15/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 * 6-pop_listint.c - Write a function that deletes the head node of a listint_t linked list, and returns the head node’s data (n).
 * 7-get_nodeint.c - Write a function that returns the nth node of a listint_t linked list.
 * 8-sum_listint.c - Write a function that returns the sum of all the data (n) of a listint_t linked list.
+* 9-insert_nodeint.c - Write a function that inserts a new node at a given position.

 ## 0-print_listint.c ##